-The primary role of the office is to provide support, guidance, education, consultation, and training to county medical examiners and their investigators.
+The primary role of the office is to provide support, guidance, education, consultation, and training to county medical examiners and their investigators and to provide medical legal autopsy services.
 County medical examiners investigate violent, suspicious, and unexpected natural deaths that occur in their counties.
 Upon a county medical examiner's request, the Iowa Office of the State Medical Examiner will assist at the death scene and perform the autopsy.
 Board certified forensic pathology staff at the IOSME provide expert testimony in depositions and trials in homicide and other wrongful death cases.

-The Iowa Office of the State Medical Examiner is committed to providing support, education, consultation, and training to each of the county medical examiner offices in order to assist them in the investigation of deaths throughout the state.
+The lowa Office of the State Medical Examiner is committed to providing support to each of the county medical examiner offices to assist them in the investigation of deaths throughout the state.